DomVinyard/designdev/README.md

 Use any notes app that supports [markdown] and syncs with Dropbox (I use [iA Writer]).

-1. Create a new note every day with the date as the title (in the [correct format])
+1. Create a new note every day with the [date] as the title
 2. Write some stuff
-3. Add a rocket emoji (🚀) on the first line (the build script ignores everything without a rocket)
+3. Add a rocket emoji (🚀) on the first line (it means 'published').

+The build script ignores everything without a rocket.
 Write anywhere, Dropbox keeps all your devices (and the blog) in sync at all times as a single source of truth.
 Like this:

 ![image][image]

-### Sample blog posts
+### Sample notes

-- 🚂 [first post]
+- 🚀 [first note]
-- 📄 [list of all posts]
+- 🃏 [blackjack]
-- 💻 [first mini app]
+- 👮‍ [license]

-- 📄 [license]
+- 📄 [list of notes]

 ### Usage